Skip to content

 Image registry policyAuditRegistry usage is logged for review; deploys are not blocked

 If your pod omits resources.requests or resources.limits, Kupe applies sensible defaults before policy validation runs.
+Requests come from the operator-managed namespace defaults, and omitted limits are then copied from requests by policy.
 That means a simple workload is not rejected just because you forgot to set resource fields.

 The defaults are: